raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

   - `K_RIGHT`
   - `K_RETURN`

-1. We can add a section to each direction to complete our code:
+1. We can add a section for each direction to complete our code:
   ```python
   import pygame